 -

-The second episode of “Fargo” Season 2, entitled “Before the Law,” aired last night on FX.
+The seventh episode of “Fargo” Season 2, entitled “Did You Do This?
+No, You Did!” aired last night on FX.
 What follows is a Minnesota-centric review that contains spoilers.
 This year, “Fargo” takes us to Southwestern Minnesota in 1979, the same year I was born on the other side of the state.
-A small town family crime syndicate based…
+A small town family…

 -